jrean/laravel-user-verification/README.md

 ### Auto-login

-If you wish to automaticaly log in the user after the verification process, update the package config file `user-verification.php` in the config directory and replace the following:
+If you wish to automatically log in the user after the verification process, update the package config file `user-verification.php` in the config directory and replace the following:

 ```PHP
 'auto-login' => false,